worldbank/rio-safe-space/Online Appendices/Supplemental Material/Rider audits/Rider reports/Exit survey.md

     5. I would strongly prefer to ride the reserved space

 **Introduction to questions 14-17**
 Imagine that you were taking a ride during your usual rush hour commute.
-Please imagine:
-    - You are offered to buy either a ticket for the public space or reserved space
-    - You can only ride the car you bought the ticket for
-    - The authorities were able to enforce the women’s-only rule 100% of the time (no men in feminine cars).
+Please imagine: i) you are offered to buy either a ticket for the public space or reserved space, ii) you can only ride the car you bought the ticket for, and iii) the authorities were able to enforce the women’s-only rule 100% of the time (no men in feminine cars).

 14. Which space would you prefer to ride given these options:
     - Option 1: You pay 5.00 reais for a ticket on the public space